ineffectivecoder/goercer/README.md

 # Goercer - NTLM Coercion Attack Tool

+## Experimental!!!

+Most of this code was generated using AI as a learning experiment.
+Use at your own risk.
+Confirmed many coercion methods in an AD lab.
+Use cautiously in real engagements after thorough testing.

 A Go implementation of NTLM coercion attacks using **DCERPC authentication level 6 (PKT_PRIVACY)** with full encryption and signing.
 Supports multiple coercion methods, alternative named pipes, and **pass-the-hash authentication**.

 ## 🚀 Quick Start